Hashwi/React_Recursive_Dropdown_Menu/README.md

 ## Usage

 The recursive dropdown menu is designed to display hierarchical categories with checkboxes.
 Each item in the menu can be expanded to reveal its sub-items.
 You can select individual items by clicking on their checkboxes.
-When you deselect a parent item, its child items will be deselected as well.
+When you unselect a parent item, its child items will be unselected as well.

 ## Folder Structure